 Once you are happy with your design, you can export this scatter plot as an image (PNG, SVG, etc.) like you would do with any other Illustrator project and use it in all kinds of tools like PowerPoint, Word, Excel, Google Slides, etc. You can also add the AI file to your Indesign documents and when updating the chart in AI, the link will ensure it is also updated in the Indesign document.

-You can also export this scatter plot to our Datylon web app and start collaborating on the template.
+You can also export this scatter plot to the Datylon Report Studio and start collaborating on the template.

 Scatter Plot Resources